MarcinCichy/geo_to_dxf/README.md

 All entities include color information (DXF group code 62).

+### 3. Writing the SVG file
+  The geo_to_svg.py module reads the parsed GEO data and generates an SVG file.
+It calculates the drawing boundaries based on the points (and additional elements such as arcs and circles) and uses the `svgwrite` library to create SVG elements.
+The stroke color is set according to the same rules as for the DXF conversion (yellow if the parameter line contains tokens `2` or `3`, otherwise black).
 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code provided that the original attribution is maintained.